Scratchbuilding Spacehawk from Gerry Anderson & Christopher Burr's Terrahawks

 Photos above right: As the finished Spacehawk model would be over 5-feet long and therefore really dreadful to move around the house, or transport in my car, I had decided from the start that it would be built in two halves.
 The steel tubes in each half can be joined together by simply adding another thinner tube down the centre; whilst a large screw head protruding from the rear half locates into a slot in the front part, allowing them to lock together with a simple twisting action.

-The original model was repaired at
+above: The original model was repaired at

 the same time as the replica was built up, partly because

 it seemed to make sense, and partly because I thought I

 |Due to it's large size the model was

 colour actually was - dirty White or Grey?
 To begin with

 I tried a couple of grey paints before deciding to go for

 Pictures above: There are a series of repetitive panel effects on the model and I created these by applying masking tapes (cut with the use of templates) to the grey finished surface, then sprayed an initial coat of white, removed the tapes and then applied a second coat, thus creating the two different tones.